yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 11: Cleanup the test failover

-In this task you will cleanup the test failover of the application.
+In this task you will clean up the test failover of the application.
 This deletes the resources created during the test failover and marks the test failover as complete.

 1. Navigate to your Recovery Services Vault in the Azure portal.
 Click on **Recovery Plans (Site Recovery)** and select the **SmartHotelRecovery** plan.
 Click **Cleanup test failover**.